 - Situational (partner, performance or stress).

-- One study found that maintaining a regular frequency of intercourse can reduce the risk of ED for males aged among 30 to 75 years.
+- One study found that maintaining a regular frequency of intercourse can reduce the risk of ED for males aged 30-75 years.

 - Generalised anxiety states.